vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 ASV_lulu <- phyloseq(otu_table(ASV_lulu), sample_data(ASV_nofilter), refseq(ASV_nofilter), tax_table(ASV_nofilter))
 ```

-### Minimum read abundance filtering
+### Minimum read abundance

 One of the most broadly employed strategies to remove artefactual sequences is to discard sequences with copy numbers under a certain threshold.
-We used 3 different minimum read abundance thresholds across all samples to remove low abundance features of less than 0.003%, 0.01% and 0.05% across all samples.
+We used 3 different minimum read abundance thresholds across all samples to remove low abundance features of less than 0.003%, 0.01% and 0.05% of the total read abundance across all samples.

 ```
 #### 0.003% minimum read abundance